Home/Blog/Tournament management for snooker clubs: brackets, prize …

 Where to start

-Have a look at our guide to starting a snooker club in India if you're still in the planning stage, or jump straight to the Strikee free trial to set up your first bracket.
+Have a look at our guide to starting a snooker club in India if you're still in the planning stage, join the Strikee Ultra waitlist to be first in line for the tournament module when it launches in Q4 2026, or start a free trial on the core platform today and get your floor on the cashbook before tournaments arrive.